Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Hypothetical Analysis

 The drift term \(\mu(t, \Psi(\theta))\) contains two terms.
 The first term is the inner product of policy gradient on training set and test set, which is non-negative when two sets are drawn from the same distribution.
 It contains the positive effect from reward signal.
 The second term comes from gradient noise.
 It reveals how performance deteriorates by random disturbance.
 For example, on local maximum, the Hessian matrix \(\nabla^2\Psi(\theta)\) is negative definite, so the second term is non-positive.
-Noises also introduce instability described by \(\sigma(t, X)\).
-However, it is challenging to compute the negative effect since \(\nabla_\theta^2 \Psi\) contains second order derivative.

 With small learning rate and large train batch size, the coefficient \(\eta^2/N\) can be small, we assume that when initial policy is far from converged and hyperparameters are suitable, the positive effect dominates training dynamic as initial steps.
 Therefore, we only compute the first term \(\hat \mu(t, X)\) as an approximation of \(\mu(t, X)\) in the following analysis.